-We have not established criteria or policies with regard to how independent candidates must be in order to be appointed as outside corporate auditors.
-However, we do make reference to determining factors, etc. relating to the independence of independent officers as set forth in the "Handling Procedures Relating to Securities Listing Regulations" of Tokyo Stock Exchange, Inc. when making appointments.
+We have not established criteria or policies with regard to how independent candidates must be in order to be appointed as outside director and outside corporate auditors.
+However, we do make reference to determining factors, etc., relating to the independence of independent officers as set forth in the "Handling Procedures Relating to Securities Listing Regulations" of Tokyo Stock Exchange, Inc. when making appointments.

-Note that the Company has entered into agreements with Mr. Teruo Shinato and Mr. Nikko Haku that limit liability for damages described in Article 423, paragraph 1 of the Companies Act, based on the provisions of Article 427, paragraph 1 of said act.
+Note that the Company has entered into agreements with outside director and outside corporate auditors that limit liability for damages described in Article 423, paragraph 1 of the Companies Act, based on the provisions of Article 427, paragraph 1 of said act.
 Under these agreements, the maximum amount of liability for damages is the minimum liability amount set forth in Article 425, paragraph 1 of said act.